SoftwareBrothers/adminjs-dev/docs-src/tutorials/customizing-resources.md

 ...
 ```

-> AdminBro will use defaults setting whey you wont pass any options.
+> AdminBro will use defaults setting when you won't pass any options.

 ## How a __Resource__ can be modified?